 STARKNET_PRIME = 3618502788666131213697322783095070105623107215331596699973092056135872020481.
 The Starknet prime (2251+17·2192+1).

 FIELD_GENERATOR = 3.
 The generator for the main multiplicative subgroup of the Starknet field.
-This is also used as coset factor to produce the coset used in the first layer's evaluation.
+This is also used as the coset factor to produce the coset used in the first layer's evaluation.

 FRI constants

 MAX_FRI_LAYERS = 15.
 The maximum number of layers in the FRI protocol.
-This means that the protocol can test that committed polynomials exist and are of degree at most 215.
-(TODO: double check)

 Configuration